step-/find-n-run/usr/share/doc/findnrun/plugin.md

 it".
 Some plugins are bundled so you can immediately use them.
 Shell scripting ability suffices to write your own plugin.

+### Plugin Security

+_Warning: plugins installed from untrustued sources can be a security threat._

+Plugins run code in your system, so they can do anything your user login can do.
+Don't install plugins from untrusted sources.
+Trusted, reviewed, proven plugins pose no security threat - however bugs are always possible.

 ### Plugin Types

 There is just one type of plugin, the _source_ plugin.